EMDR Therapy Training

 This training exceeds the minimum standards, as follows: 47 hours of instructional learning (in both online live interactive and in-person formats), 22 hours of supervised practice, and 12 hours of consultation focused on integration and development of EMDR therapy skills (for a total of 81 hours of learning).

+The next cohort will begin as a fully virtual training in early 2025.
 Please note this training is currently only available for participants located in North America.

 Check here for registration information and dates of upcoming ISSTD EMDR Trainings.

 Since the development of EMDR therapy in the early 1990s, a large body of research has shown that it is efficacious for treating PTSD.
 Clinicians and researchers have also found positive treatment effects beyond PTSD for more complicated conditions.
 However, clinicians discovered early on that EMDR seemed to move patients with complex trauma into dysregulated states rather than towards the expected, adaptive resolution when targeting traumatic memories.
 Stories of uncontrolled abreactions, the unanticipated emergence of dissociated self-states, and subsequent destabilization leading to major setbacks or harm prompted some clinicians to dismiss EMDR as a viable treatment option for persons with dissociative features.
 Although some advanced EMDR therapy trainings and publications consider these complexities and potential risks, initial EMDR therapy training historically has not.